ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 There is no reason that characteristics of an instructor's photograph - whether it was in black and white or color, how the instructor was dressed in the photograph - should influence the ratings of students in the instructor's class.
-These students most likely did not even see the photograph.
+(These students did not even see the photograph.)

 In the next cell, write code to